thebiggive/donate-frontend/README.md

 with the latest *stable* tagged version that other libaries have available.
 So for it to continue working, we need to be careful with its version and pin it to a specific point releases rather than allowing any `1.x` upgrade.

+## Salesforce API requirements

+For each sandbox, you need to ensure a Site is created for both `/donations` and `/campaigns` and that public access is enabled for every Apex class the APIs use.

 # Angular info

 The below docs are part of the `ng init` boilerplate starter info.
 We'll adpat them to our most common use cases later.